-Sue Gray should not work for Keir Starmer ‘until next year’
+Sue Gray ‘should not work for Keir Starmer until next year’

 Mr Johnson was ousted from office, by his own MPs, later that summer.

-But supporters of Mr Johnson suggested he was the victim of a stitch up when it emerged Ms Gray was leaving to work for Labour.
+But supporters of Mr Johnson suggested he was the victim of a stitch-up when it emerged Ms Gray was leaving to work for Labour.

 Tuesday’s findings are expected to be released in a written ministerial statement.